Health-Related Disorders and the Female Athlete

 Part I: Exercise-Induced Amenorrhea

-Exercise-induced amenorrhea refarticle3ers to the lack of monthly periods caused primarily by intense exercise.
+Exercise-induced amenorrhea refers to the lack of monthly periods caused primarily by intense exercise.
 It occurs when a woman doesn't have a regular period either because she exercises too much, eats too few calories or both.
 In order to have regular periods women need to consume a certain number of calories and maintain around 16 percent body fat or more.
 If a woman has too little body fat the ovaries stop producing estrogen and the woman stops menstruating.

 Evidence shows that exercise leads to significant health benefits for women of all ages.
 Physical activity is an excellent way to care for your body and it is recommended as an integral part of a healthy lifestyle.
 But it is possible to have too much of a good thing when you excessively exercise or become obsessed with physical fitness.
 Women with exercise-induced amenorrhea are usually exercising so intensely that it interferes with their normal hormonal pathways.